jainnidhi/flex-lite/readme.txt

 Tags: blue, orange, brown, red, pink, purple, yellow, green, one-column, two-columns, right-sidebar, fluid-layout, responsive-layout, custom-background, custom-header, custom-menu, editor-style, featured-image-header, featured-images, full-width-template, microformats, post-formats, sticky-post, theme-options, threaded-comments, translation-ready
 Requires at least: 3.6
 Tested up to: 3.9
-Stable tag: 1.0.2
+Stable tag: 1.0.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Superb Lite WordPress theme, Copyright (C) 2014 Ideabox Creations Superb Lite WordPress theme is licensed under the GPL.
+Superb Lite WordPress Theme, Copyright (C) 2014 IdeaBox Themes Superb Lite is distributed under the terms of the GNU GPL

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

 Superb Lite is a mobile responsive WordPress theme with beautiful design and easy to use Theme options.
 Superb is a perfect fit for all kind of business and personal websites.
 It comes with multiple color schemes, built in social icons, a well laid out static front page design and live customization with Theme Customizer.
 Superb has built in styling for WooCommerce so you can start selling your products easily.